 • Nepal Visa fee

 • International airfare from your country to Kathmandu and from Kathmandu

 • Extra night accommodation in Kathmandu

-• Travel and rescue insurance if guest get mountain sickness and need to rescue helicopter.
+• Travel and rescue insurance if the guest gets mountain sickness and needs to rescue helicopter.

 • Tips for guide and porters